 Study Permit/Work Permit/Entry Visa workshops (online applications to CIC)

 USA or France Visa information sessions

-Income tax clinic (March/April) where you can get individual advice about filing taxes in Canada
+Income tax information sessions (March/April): where you can get advice about filing taxes in Canada

 Read about the area that concerns you, and contact us if you have any questions: